 "Probably the best beer in the world," is how Carlsberg memorably described itself in an ad campaign originally created by Saatchi & Saatchi in 1973, when Carlsberg Group first began brewing its eponymous lager in the UK.
-However, life for Carlsberg has become much more competitive in Britain in recent years.
-For years, the UK was the parent group's single biggest market volumes for many years, but the local business now ranks 4th in a brutally competitive market.
-Performance plunged during 2015 following a decision by retailer Tesco to delist almost all versions of the main Carlsberg brand as a response to deep discounting in other sellers.
-As a result, Carlsberg has attempted - with some success - to reposition itself as a semi-premium brand, loosening various sponsorship ties to more mass-market sports.
-For more than 20 years, for example, the beer was the official sponsor of the England football team, but declined to renew that arrangement in 2018, ironically just before the side's unexpectedly strong showing in that year's FIFA World Cup.
-In the UK lager market, the Carlsberg brand now sits in 5th place behind Stella Artois, Budweiser and others while its Tetley's Bitter has trailed John Smith's (now owned by Heineken) in the ale sector since 1995.
-In the off-trade (take-home) sector, Carlsberg sales were £189m in the year to Apr 2019 (Nielsen quoted in The Grocer).
-The company took steps to reposition Carlsberg even more explicitly that year by completely overhauling the brewing process to improve the beer's taste.
-It promoted the relaunch with a bold marketing campaign that publicised negative consumer comments about the old beer.
-The group also handles local distribution of San Miguel, which contributed retail sales of almost £141m.
-Holsten Pils has a long heritage in the UK, but sales (£27m take-home in ye 2019) are far below their 1980s highs.
-A new cider brand, Somersby, was first launched in the UK and other European markets in 2009, and had rolled out in more than 40 countries by 2014.
-Although Carlsberg owns Kronenbourg in most other global markets, UK rights remain with Heineken UK not Carlsberg UK.
-The group also distributes its own Tuborg, Poretti and Grimbergen brands in the UK, as well as Brooklyn Brewery craft beers; and has a sizeable wholesale division that includes specialist wine merchant Crown Cellars.
+However, more recently, life for Carlsberg UK has become much more difficult.
+For years, the UK was the parent group's single biggest market by volumes, but performance plunged during 2015 following a decision by retailer Tesco to delist almost all versions of the main Carlsberg brand as a response to deep discounting in other sellers.
+As a result, Carlsberg has attempted to drag itself upmarket, loosening sponsorship ties to several mass-market sports.
+For more than 20 years, for example, the beer was official sponsor of the England football team, but it declined to renew that arrangement in 2018, ironically just before the side's unexpectedly strong showing in that year's FIFA World Cup.
+(It still sponsors Liverpool FC, and got a boost from that side's 2020 Premier League championship).
+In 2019, the company took steps to reposition Carlsberg even more explicitly by completely overhauling the brewing process to improve the beer's taste.
+However, sales have continued to fall.
+In the UK take-home lager market, the Carlsberg brand sat in 10th place in 2019, with sales of £100m (Nielsen in The Grocer).
+Five years earlier it was the local #3 with sales of £350m.
+It still ranks #3 in on-trade sales at £530m in 2019 (Morning Advertiser/CGA).
+The main beer is partnered by high-strength Carlsberg Special Brew and no-alcohol variant Carlsberg Nordic.
+However the brand is now outsold in take-home by San Miguel, which Carlsberg distributes in the UK.
+It ranks 6th at £147m in take-home and £363m on-trade.
+Other brands include Tetley's Bitter, Holsten Pils and Somersby Cider.
+The group also distributes its own Tuborg, Poretti and Grimbergen brands in the UK, as well as Brooklyn Brewery craft beers; and it has a sizeable wholesale division that includes specialist wine merchant Crown Cellars.
+Although Carlsberg owns Kronenbourg in most other global markets, UK rights are held by Heineken UK.
 In its boldest move for years, Carlsberg acquired a controlling stake in 2020 in the brewing operations of rival Marston's.
-The merged business will assume the name Carlsberg Marston's Brewing Company.
-Carlsberg managing director Tomasz Blawat will lead the resulting business with Marston's Ralph Findlay as chairman.
+The merged business is now Carlsberg Marston's Brewing Company.
+Paul Davies was appointed as CEO.
 Marston's is best-known for its ale brands, including Marston's Pedigree, McEwan's, Bombardier, Hobgoblin and Wainwright.
 It also holds the UK license for lager brands including Estrella Damm, Erdinger, Warsteiner and Kirin.
 The majority of sales are in the on-trade sector rather than take-home.
-Estrella Damm is its top-seller in take-hone with sales of £59m in 2019, followed by Hobgoblin at £34m.
+Estrella Damm is its top-seller in take-home with sales of £59m in 2019, followed by Hobgoblin at £34m.

 Which agencies handle advertising for Carlsberg?
 Find out more from Adbrands Account Assignments.